 Additionally, make sure to list the date, time, and place of the accident.
 If other parties were involved, mention them as well.
 Finally, include any medical treatments you’ve undergone.

 Once you fill out the form, deliver it to your employer.
 Keep one copy for yourself.
 This point marks the beginning of the claim procedure.

 In case you encounter an issue with your claim, you’ll want to be ready.
 The easiest way to do this is to keep track of your records.

 First of all, keep a copy of everything you fill out or receive.
 You should receive many forms and documents during this process, so it pays to be on top of it.
 Keeping copies of the envelopes can’t hurt either.

 Also, keep track of how your injury has affected your work.
 If you needed more time to accomplish certain tasks, mention that in your notes.
 You can also keep a copy of your checks and time sheets from before and after the accident at work.

 Finally, get a copy of your medical reports from your claims administrator.
 Keep copies of any out-of-pocket expenses, as those may be reimbursed later.

 The Employer’s Responsibilities

-So, what happens after you fill out your form?
+So, what happens after you fill out your form for a workplace accident report?
 Most of the time, it will be up to your employer to submit it to the state’s workers’ compensation board office.
 They will also submit the copy of the form to the claims administrator.